Hi-Torque Connect™ 250T

 Hi-Torque™ Guide Wires

-Indications
+Indications for Use

-Hi-Torque Guide Wires are indicated to facilitate the placement of percutaneous devices during Percutaneous Transluminal Angioplasty (PTA) in peripheral arteries such as femoral, popliteal and infra-popliteal arteries.
+Hi-Torque guide wires are indicated to facilitate the placement of percutaneous devices during Percutaneous Transluminal Angioplasty (PTA) in peripheral arteries such as femoral, popliteal and infra-popliteal arteries.
 This guide wire may also be used with compatible stent devices during therapeutic procedures.

 Contraindications

-Hi-Torque Wires are not intended for use in the coronary and cerebral vasculature or in patients judged not acceptable for percutaneous intervention.
+Hi-Torque wires are not intended for use in the coronary and cerebral vasculature or in patients judged not acceptable for percutaneous intervention.

-• A guide wire is a delicate instrument and must not be advanced, withdrawn, or torqued if resistance is met.
-Guide wire manipulations must always be observed under fluoroscopy. • The Hi-Torque™ family of guide wires has distal ends of varying stiffness.
+The Hi-Torque family of guide wires has distal ends of varying stiffness.
 Operate these guide wires carefully so as to not injure the blood vessel, observing the information in these instructions.
 The higher torque performance, stiffer distal ends, and / or higher advancement force may present a higher risk of perforation or injury than a guide wire with a more pliable distal end.
-Therefore, use the guide wire with the least stiff distal end that will treat the lesion, and use extreme care to minimize the risk of perforation or other damage to blood vessels. • If the guide wire is removed and is to be re-inserted, it must be inspected for signs of damage (weakened or kinked segments) prior to re-introduction.
-Do not re-introduce if guide wire is weakened or kinked.
+Therefore, use the guide wire with the least stiff distal end that will treat the lesion, and use extreme care to minimize the risk of perforation or other damage to blood vessels.

 Do Not:

-• Push, auger, withdraw, or torque a guide wire that meets excessive resistance. • Torque a guide wire if the tip becomes entrapped within the vasculature. • Allow the guide wire tip to remain in a prolapsed condition.
+• Push, auger, withdraw, or torque a guide wire that meets excessive resistance.

 Do: